jamesocoder/myProjects/spotifyApi/shuffle/README.md

 1. Clone repo
 2. Open 2 terminals:
-    - All subsequent paths are relative to `myProjects/spotifyApi/shuffle`.
-This is what `.` is equivalent to.
+    - All subsequent paths are relative to `myProjects/spotifyApi/shuffle`; this is what `.` is equivalent to.
     - Navigate one terminal to `./back`
     - Navigate the other to `./front`
 3. In both terminals run your preferred package manager's install command